ridiculousze/ridiculousze.github.io/_pages/research.md

 **The Evolution of Semantic Space Across Cultures and Time**

   Semantic knowledge - our mental representation of concepts - plays a crucial role in cultural evolution.
 Semantics shapes how cultures develop and transmit information, and cultural processes in turn influence how we mentally represent concepts.
 By combining neurocognitive frameworks of semantic representation with cross-cultural research, I study how semantic systems vary across languages and cultures, and how they adapt to ecological and cultural changes.

-**How Language Experience Shape Abstract Cognition**
+**How Language Experience Shapes Abstract Cognition**

-Language can make labels, create relations, and convey complex cultural information.
-This linguistic capacity possibly shapes abstract cognition through multiple mechanisms: categorization, relation building, and cultural transmission.
-I want to study cross-cultural cognitive phenotype patterns, and how they link to/or shaped by specific language experience.
+  Language is an important tool for humans to communicate with one another.
+This linguistic capacity shapes abstract cognition through multiple mechanisms: categorization, relation building, and cultural transmission.
+I aim to study cross-cultural cognitive phenotype patterns and how they are shaped by specific language experiences.

-**How Semantic Processing Regulate Cultural Evolutionary Processes**
+**How Semantic Processing Regulates Cultural Evolutionary Processes**

   Information transmission forms the foundation of cumulative cultural evolution, with its effectiveness and persistence heavily influenced by both semantic representations and cognitive filtering mechanisms.
-These dual factors - how information is mentally represented and processed - play crucial roles in shaping cultural evolution patterns.
-A prime example is the widespread preference for certain narrative structures across different cultures, which further facilitate the transmission of culture belief and values.
-I want to study what are the fundamental semantic and cognitive constraints in such processes.
+These dual factors - how information is mentally represented and cognitively processed - play crucial roles in shaping cultural evolution patterns.
+For example, we can find the widespread preference for certain narrative structures across different cultures, which could further facilitate the transmission of certain types of cultural belief and values.
+I aim to study what are the fundamental semantic and cognitive constraints in such processes.